Some Blueberry History

 Europeans also used blueberries (bilberries – a cousin) for medicinal purposes.
 The roots were brewed into a tea that was believed to help relax women during childbirth.
 Bilberry syrup was used as a cure for coughs and were also said to improve eyesight.

 Blueberries offer a wealth of important nutrition and health benefits and they are just 80 tasty calories per cup!

 An Excellent Source of Vitamin C

 One serving of blueberries contains about 25% of the daily requirement of vitamin C. You need vitamin C as an aid for the formation of collagen.
-It will also help maintain healthy capillaries and gums.
-They also help you in the absorption of iron and go a long way to help support a healthy immune system.
+Vitamin C also helps maintain healthy capillaries and gums.
+They also help absorb iron and help support a healthy immune system.

 An Excellent Source of Fiber

 Blueberries are a great source of dietary fiber.
 Fiber is necessary for a healthy heart and will help keep cholesterol levels where they should be.